wp-plugins/wp-auto-affiliate-links/readme.txt

 * Changed some function names to prevent clashes with other plugins

 = 2.3.1 =
-* Added option to choose if you want to show original or cloacked links.
+* Added option to choose if you want to show original or cloaked links.

 = 2.3 =
-* Now all affiliate links are cloacked.
+* Now all affiliate links are cloaked.
 Contribution of Jos Steenbergen

 = 2.2.3.2 =
 * Verification, reindenting and commenting the plugin code